thecmdrunner/quick-vm/docs/diy-vm.md

 ![Screenshot](img/mux-laptop.jpg)

-According to the image above, if you have a MUXless laptop, then it is tricky to dedicate your GPU to a VM and have its own separate display, because the GPU doesn't connect to the HDMI/DisplayPort Port directly, and instead uses the iGPU as a bridge to the laptop screen.
+According to the image above, if you have a MUXless laptop, it is a little tricky to dedicate your GPU to a VM and have its own separate display, because the GPU doesn't connect to the HDMI/DisplayPort Port directly, and instead uses the iGPU as a bridge to the laptop screen.
 Read more about it on [this post in Level1Forums](https://forum.level1techs.com/t/implications-of-muxed-muxless-laptops-for-gpu-passthrough/129165)

 You might be able to get around this by passing the iGPU to the VM, as [shown here](https://lantian.pub/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian)